 The hazardous and solid waste at the Terminal is generated, handled, stored, treated, transported and/or disposed of at or near sea level in close proximity to major human population centers-the Germantown and Quincy Point neighborhoods, and the Town and Weymouth Fore Rivers in Quincy.
 In the face of rising sea levels and increasing major storm events, the Terminal poses an imminent and substantial risk to surrounding communities and the environment.
+These risks are exacerbated by climate change impacts, which include sea level rise, increased precipitation, increased magnitude and frequency of storm events and storm surge-all of which will become, and are becoming, worse as a result of climate change.

 Sprague has not disclosed its creation of this imminent and substantial risk to the EPA, state regulators, or the public as it relates to the Terminal.
-Sprague's failure to disclose has contributed to the imminent and substantial endangerment to health and the environment.
+Sprague's failure to disclose has, each day for at least the last five years, contributed to, and continues to contribute to, the imminent and substantial endangerment to health and the environment.